8 Best Cordless Screwdrivers (Save Time and Energy)

 >> Check current price <<

-skil-rechargeable-screwdriverThe SKIL SD561801 should be ideal for any homeowner looking to complete a wide range of daily tasks or DIY projects.
+skil-rechargeable-screwdriverThe SKIL SD561801 is worth a look for any homeowner looking to complete a wide range of daily tasks or DIY projects.
 This screwdriver showcases an ergonomic design, which allows easy grip and handling, with a two-finger trigger.

 Some consumers have expressed reservations toward SKIL’s choice of bit-retention magnets, stating that bits are easily dislodged with minimum force.
 However, this issue appears to have been remedied during a recent product update.